Best Cheap Health Insurance in New Jersey for 2026

 Gold plans pay for about 80% of your medical care.

 Gold plans also cost the most each month.
-But if your medical costs are high, a Gold plan will usually save you more money than it costs.
+But if your medical costs are high, a Gold plan will usually save you money in the long run.
 That's because Gold plans usually have the lowest overall out-of-pocket costs.

 Silver plans: Best for most people